Orange County, Indiana: Courthouse

 The first courthouse was a temporary log structure that was built for $25; a more permanent stone structure was completed in 1819 at a cost of $3,950.
 In 1847, plans were made for a larger courthouse, which was completed in 1850 at a cost of $14,000.
 This building is the second oldest courthouse in the state that has been continuously used since its construction.
 Like the oldest in Ohio County, it is a Greek Revival building with two stories and a Doric portico supported by fluted columns; it has ornamental iron stairs and a clock tower.
 In 1970, the clock tower was damaged by fire.
+On August 6, 2023, the clock tower was damaged by an EF-1 tornado.

 Geography

 Much of the south part of the county, south of Paoli and French Lick, is part of the Hoosier National Forest.
 Patoka Lake is within the national forest; the majority of the lake lies in Orange County, with parts extending into neighboring Dubois and Crawford counties.

-According to the 2010 United States Census, Orange County has a total area of 408.19 sqmi, of which 398.39 sqmi (or 97.60%) is land and 9.80 sqmi (or 2.40%) is water.
+According to the 2010 United States census, Orange County has a total area of 408.19 sqmi, of which 398.39 sqmi (or 97.60%) is land and 9.80 sqmi (or 2.40%) is water.